Excel VBA Asc Function

 The Excel environment in which the macro runs in the Visual Basic Editor (VBE) that can be used to edit and debug the macro codes.
 It holds the macro code and links it to the Excel workbook.

 The integer value returned by the Asc function is the corresponding ASCII character code in VBA.
-ASCII (American Standard Code for Information Interchange) is a 7-bit character encoding that has a total of 128 characters defined in it including Latin alphabets, ten Arabic numerals, some punctuation marks, and control characters.
+ASCII (American Standard Code for Information Interchange) is a 7-bit character encoding that has a total of 128 characters defined in it, including Latin alphabets, ten Arabic numerals, some punctuation marks, and control characters.
 It does not include diacritical characters as they require a minimum space of 8-bit for encoding.
 This 8-bit coding is done with ANSI (American National Standards Institute) that has a total of 256 characters defined.
-ANSI is also called as extended ASCII.
+ANSI is also called extended ASCII.